 Find joy in music, from theory to vocals to playing an instrument.
-Online and in-person courses are suitable for adults, and Summer Music Clinics build skills for junior and high school students.
+Online and in-person courses are suitable for adults, and the Summer Music Clinic builds skills for junior and high school students.

 Music at a Glance